 Charlie Fox book nine

-It seems that an alarming number of the girl’s circle of friends have been through kidnap ordeals, and Charlie quickly discovers that the girl, Dina, is fascinated by the clique formed by the earlier victims.
+It seems that an alarming number of the girl’s circle of friends have been through kidnap ordeals, and Charlie quickly discovers Dina is fascinated by the clique formed by the earlier victims.
 Is that why she seems to be going out of her way to invite capture?

-". . .a gripping tale of nonstop action . . . this is hard-edged fiction at its best "
+". . .a gripping tale of nonstop action . . . this is hard-edged fiction at its best."Michele LeberBooklist Starred Review

-Sticking close to her client at parties aboard luxury yachts, glittering events at the local country club, and out horse-riding along the exclusive sands is all part of the job for Charlie, but she comes to worry that Dina’s thrill-seeking tendencies will put both of them in real danger.
+Sticking close to her client at parties aboard luxury yachts, glittering events at the local country club, and out horse-riding along the exclusive sands is all part of the job for Charlie, but she’s concerned that Dina’s thrill-seeking tendencies will put both of them in real danger.

-She is faced with the choice between her loyalties to her client and avenging Sean, but the two goals are soon inextricably linked.
-The decisions Charlie makes now, and the path she chooses to follow, will have far-reaching consequences.
+She is faced with the choice between her loyalties to her client and avenging Sean.
+Charlie has an impossible decision to make.

 FIFTH VICTIM opens with Charlie Fox desperately digging on a beach and dreading what she might find.
-Here is that very beach, south of the lighthouse at Montauk Point on Long Island.
+I discovered that very beach, south of the lighthouse at Montauk Point on Long Island.
 Although it is largely shingle rather than sand, there were enough areas of the soft stuff to make not only burial possible but discovery more likely.

 Driving past the Long Island beach-front properties was an education, but showed that my fictional wealthy family would be right at home there.
 I’d worried that I’d made their property too grand.
 After seeing what was out there, worried that I hadn’t made it grand enough.